andgineer/sorokin.engineer/posts/en/_posts/2017-04-30-dac_raspberry_pi_pcm5102.md

 layout: post
 lang: en
 ref: raspberry-dac
-title: "Internet radio: How to connect I2S DAC to raspberry pi"
+title: "Internet radio: How to connect I2S DAC to Raspberry Pi"
 comments: true
 tags: [raspberry pi, DAC, HAT, PCM5102]
 ---

-To build your DIY internet radio, you can connect Raspberry Pi to some DAC (digital - analog converter) and add any audio speakers with amplifier.
+To build your DIY internet radio, you connect Raspberry Pi to some DAC (digital - analog converter) and add any audio speakers with amplifier.
-And use the music player you like ([volumio](https://volumio.org/), rune audio, max2play etc).
+To play music use any 'headless' music player you like ([volumio](https://volumio.org/), rune audio, max2play etc).
 You control this players from your phone, so no need in any knobs on the intenet radio box, you can hide it somewhere.